ddev/ddev/docs/users/cli-usage.md

 ### Executing Commands in Containers
 The `ddev exec` command allows you to run shell commands in the container for a ddev service.
 By default, commands are executed on the web service container, in the docroot path of your project.
 This allows you to use [the developer tools included in the web container](developer-tools.md).
 For example, to run the Drush CLI in the web container, you would run `ddev exec drush status`.

 To run a shell command in the container for a different service, use the `--service` flag at the beginning of your exec command to specify the service the command should be run against.
 For example, to run the mysql client in the database, container, you would run `ddev exec --service db mysql`.
+To specify the directory in which a shell command will be run, use the `--dir` flag.
+For example, to see the contents of the `/usr/bin` directory, you would run `ddev exec --dir /usr/bin ls`.

 To run privileged commands, sudo can be passed into `ddev exec`.
 For example, to update the container's apt package lists, use `ddev exec sudo apt-get update`.

 Commands can also be executed using the shorter `ddev . <cmd>` alias.

 ### SSH Into Containers
 The `ddev ssh` command will open an interactive bash shell session to the container for a ddev service.
 The web service is connected to by default.
 The session can be ended by typing `exit`.
 To connect to another service, use the `--service` flag to specify the service you want to connect to.
 For example, to connect to the database container, you would run `ddev ssh --service db`.
+To specify the destination directory, use the `--dir` flag.
+For example, to connect to the database container and be placed into the `/home` directory, you would run `ddev ssh --service db --dir /home`.

 ### Log Access